hanatos/vkdt/src/pipe/modules/colour/readme.md

 conjunction with skin tone presets (cf. `colour-monk-[0-9].pst`), this is useful to match skin rendition precisely in difficult lighting situations.

+a note on gamut mapping: the `gamut` parameter employs a few lookup tables to work. in particular the optional inputs `abney` and `spectra` have to be connected. you can easily do this by applying the `gamut.pst` preset (press `ctrl-p` and start to type `gamut.pst` until it shows as the first entry in the list, then press enter). once this is done, the parameter is closely intertwined with the `sat` control: if `gamut` is set to unlimited, increasing chroma will quickly push colours outside of the spectral locus, which can be observed by connecting an instance of a [ciediag module](../ciediag/readme.md) to the `hist` display for instance. limiting to spectral locus instead will only show an effect if `sat` is increased, and never push colours off limits. the two other options (rec2020 and rec709) first scale down all colours such that the theoretical maximum (on the spectral locus boundary) will fit into the respective colour space. `sat` can then be used to increase saturation again from there, but will never produce values outside the respective tristimulus gamut.

 ## parameters

 * `exposure` this is here for convenience, so we save the memory bandwidth to carry